 The Green Line aims to improve quality of life for all Calgarians, even if they don’t use the service.

-Pathways: Multi-use pathways will be built along or near Stage 1 of the alignment, making it easier and safer to walk or wheel to LRT stations.
+Multi-use pathways will be built along or near Phase 1 of the alignment, making it easier and safer to walk or wheel to LRT stations.

 The Green Line LRT will run through a variety of communities including some of Calgary’s oldest and newest, established and developing.
 Planning for the right type of development for each area will help ensure communities are set up for future growth.

 The Green Line LRT supports the delivery of the The City's Transit Oriented Development with direct connections at seven stations to keep businesses, housing and public places within walking distance.

 Pictured: Transit Oriented Development at Brentwood station has brought residential buildings, retail stores, restaurants, services and a new park to the area.

 New places and spaces

 Green Line will create new places and spaces for people to gather, connect and enjoy what our city has to offer.
 These additional features at stations and along the alignment promote a variety of activities to attract and keep people in the area.